iRedlon/jparty/documentation/overview.md

 ## [Sessions](../server/session/session.ts)
 - A "session" is an object that stores all of the relevant data for a particular game session.
 This includes client info for hosts and players, its current trivia game, and most importantly: its state
 - Session state is ultimately how the client knows what to display.
 The behavior of most server code can be boiled down to: respond to a client event by updating session state, then send the results of that state changes back to the client
-- All of the sessions that are active on the server are stored within an object called "sessions"
+- All of the sessions that are active on the server are stored within an object called "sessions" mapping the session name to the corresponding session object

 ## Clients
 - A "client" refers to any device running the client app whether as a host or player